What to see in Brno: 3 macabre sights

 I grew up in Cold War America, where we learned a very “Us vs. Them” view of the world.
 It is interesting to me to see what the “Them” were going through at the time, and how they viewed us.
 They were just like us, in other words.

 Brno is a 2½-hour train ride from Prague.
 All of these sights are within a 15-minute walk of the train station.
-To see them all well, though, and especially if you are going to see the other main sight in Brno, the Tugendhat Villa, you should at least stay overnight.
-You can use this booking.com search box to find accommodations:
+To see them all well, though, and especially if you are going to see the other main sight in Brno, the UNESCO-listed Tugendhat Villa, you should at least stay overnight, though two nights would work best.
+And if you want to see Tugendhat, you’ll need to reserve ahead of time.
+You can use this link to find accommodations.

 If you enjoyed this article, please share it!